mccaigs/uk-jobs-mcp/README.md

 I've spent more hours than I care to admit filling in the same information on job platforms over and over again.

 Name.
 Location.
 Skills.
 Rate.
 Availability.
 Notice period.
 Preferred work mode.
-Employment type.
-IR35 preference.
+Contract or permanent.
+PAYE or outside IR35.

-Every.
-Single.
-Platform.
-Asks.
-The.
-Same.
-Questions.
+And every single platform asks for all of it, every time.

 It's 2026.
 AI assistants can book restaurants, manage calendars, and write code — but somehow job hunting still means manually re-keying your entire professional history into another identical form, on another identical platform, for the fifth time this week.